chrisvo3/java-guide/foundations/algorithms/bigO-notation.md

 # Big O Notation

 > Big O time is the language and metric we use to describe how long does it take for an algorithm takes to run.

 > _"How quickly it grows relative to the input, as the input gets arbitrarily large."_

 Big O notation is used to describe or calcuate time complexity (worst-case performance) of an algorithm.

+To analyze an algorithm, we look for its performance and resouce usage.
+Faster performance does not always means that you have done it correctly, but the slower performance and correct answer can mean that you have complicated the code.
+When writing pseudocode, take these into consideration:

+1. Input: is the input too complicated or wrong?

+2. Input size: is the input becomes too large and would be difficult to process?

+The processing will depend on the nature of the input and input size.

+---

+When analyze the algorithm, we also analyze how many times the principal acitivity of the algorithm is being performed.
+Then count the number of comparisons.

+## 1. Worst Case:

+During the worst case, we calculate the upper bound of a running time.
+In this case, the maximum number of operations to be executed over all inputs of size `n`.
+This can easily happen.

+## 2. Average Case:

+Is the most usefull measure, yet typically a diffcult thing to measure.
+In this case, we take all possible inputs and calculate computing time for all of the inputs.
+Sum all the calculated values and divide the sum by a total number of inputs.
+The average will help us predict almost accurately the distribution throughout the data set.

+## 3. Best Case:

+This case is rarely used.
+In this case, the lower bound algorithm is ued.
+We must consider the minimum number of operations that can be executed for the input size `n`.
+This might help us to get the best behaviour of a specific algorithm.

 ---